Yes, you can turn a regular image into a 3D model—no engineering degree needed.

 Ensuring Compatibility with 3D Printers and Online Platforms

 Check that your 3D model is compatible with your specific 3D printer.
 Most 3D printers accept STL or OBJ files, so choose the one best suited for your machine.
 Also, ensure the model fits within the build volume of your 3D printer.
-When converting images to 3d model, double-check that the exported file format works well with your printer’s requirements.
+When converting images to a 3d model, double-check that the exported file format works well with your printer’s requirements.

 Tips for Successful 3D Printing